Page updated 31/12/2017

 Filmed in Belfast and Brixton.

-Johnny (Vinnie Jones), trying to escape from a violent past in Ireland, lies low in Brixton, London, in the world’s least-safe safe house, sandwiched between a drug den run by a Jamaican gangster Julius (Eric La Salle) and a pirate radio station belonging to a Rasta DJ (Lennox Lewis).
+Johnny (Vinnie Jones), trying to escape from a violent past in Ireland, lies low in Brixton, London, in the world’s least-safe safe house, sandwiched between a drug den run by a Jamaican gangster Julius (Eriq La Salle) and a pirate radio station belonging to a Rasta DJ (Lennox Lewis).
 When Johnny’s former comrade Flynn (Patrick Bergin) escapes from Brixton Prison determined to derail the Irish peace process, Johnny faces being dragged back into violence and away from his new love Rita (Samantha Mumba) – Julius’ girl.

 Available on DVD.

-“Johnstown Monster, The” (1971) (54 mins) Childrens’ adventure movie.
+“Johnstown Monster, The” (1971) (54 mins) Childrens’ Adventure Movie.

 Connor Brennan (Dominic), Simon Tully (Jock), Rory Baily (Brendan), Kim McDonald (Jenny), Amanda Jane Tully (Oonagh), Seamus Kelly (Jon), Dermot Ryan (Gareth), Eamon Keane (Minnit), Michael Goodliffe (McNeil), Gerry Alexander (Slattery), Joan O’Hara (Mrs Slattery), Moynagh Lee (Mrs Hamer), Derek Farr (Hamer).

-Director: Olaf Pooley.
 Production company: Sebastian Productions Ltd; Children’s Film Foundation Ltd.

 Filmed in Ireland – Lough Derg.